willj/react-drag-drop/README.md

 **Demo https://willj.github.io/react-drag-drop/**

-A re-orderable grid component composed of re-orderable items (wrappers for whathever content you want).
+A re-orderable grid component composed of re-orderable items (wrappers for whatever content you want).